What are the best drum sample packs to improve your songwriting?

 With all of that said, a great drum library should follow the same mentality of a great drummer and that is to always “serve the music.”
 Recording experienced drummers, with years of studio time to their credit, translates into a certain authenticity, sensibility, and knowledge when recording the drum samples and drum loops.

 When we began Beta Monkey in 2002, loop and sample libraries from Sony and the like were going for $50 or more.
 As an upstart company with nothing to lose, we thought that was bullshit.
-Especially after hearing how little these overpriced packs actually offered (sadly, this is where that greed took them).
+Especially after hearing how little these overpriced sample libraries actually offered (sadly, this is where that greed took them).
 So, we priced everything at less than half of what they charged before finally settling in at a standard price of $29.99 for most loop sets.
 Strangely enough, a lot of competing companies followed suit.
 So, when you put down $29.99 (or, any other amount for that matter), you expect to write at least a handful, if not dozens, of songs from that sample library.
 We did our best to make sure that actually happens and you come back for more.

 So, this is what musicians and songwriters want from any drum sample loop library.It seems so simple and clear yet so few companies actually put out content that can check off all those categories.